chungminhtu/AI_FaceSwap_Cloudflare_Backend/README.md

 ## Troubleshooting

 ### Error: "RAPIDAPI_KEY not set"
-- Make sure you've set the secret using `wrangler secret put RAPIDAPI_KEY`
+- Make sure you've set the secret using `wrangler secret put RAPIDAPI_KEY` (for production)
-- For local dev, check your `.dev.vars` file
+- For local dev, check your `.dev.vars` file has all required variables

 ### Error: "GOOGLE_CLOUD_API_KEY not set"
 - Make sure you've set the secret using `wrangler secret put GOOGLE_CLOUD_API_KEY`